Medjugorje: 19th and early 20th centuries

-Part of the Ottoman Empire until 1878, it became part of Austria-Hungary (War of 1878, Annexion 1908).
+Part of the Ottoman Empire until 1878, it became part of Austria-Hungary (War of 1878, Annexation 1908).
 In 1882 the railway line between Mostar and the Adriatic coast of Dalmatia was built, with a station in the hamlet of Šurmanci, through which the village gained access to the railway network.

 The Catholic parish of Sveti Jakov ("Saint James") was erected in 1892 by the Bishop of Mostar Paškal Buconjić.
 The twelve-metre tall crucifix on the mountain called Križevac (Cross Mountain), completing the parish's Stations of the Cross (križni put), was completed in 1934.